VicenteYanez/tsg-webpage/index.md

 Our **values** are quality, adaptability, and creativity, ensuring that its internal processes and services align with the technical and ethical requirements of the geophysical industry.

 # Funding
 We secured public funding through the **ANID Startup Ciencia 2024** grant competition (project code SUC240150).
-We are currently awaiting the outcome of a second grant round.
+We are actively pursuing additional funding to support the next phase of development.

 # Roadmap
 We are still in the development stage of our technology (see the Solutions tab for details).
 If you would like to help test our products in the future—or simply want to learn more—please contact us at **info@tsgeophysics.cl**.